 Especially in this day and age, we are aware that it is easy to compare similar products from different suppliers.
 That is why it is KoRo's goal to be able to offer a fair price-performance ratio for all our products.
 Every consumer must be able to rely on KoRo to take care of the price comparison process so that customers can be sure that they have chosen the best shopping option.

-KoRo has had multiple versions of price transparency over the years.
+KoRo Drogerie has had multiple versions of price transparency over the years.
 In the past, the company actually displayed price development history directly on the website, but this has since stopped – perhaps an example of too much transparency or not enough pay-off to make the labour worth it.

-Now, KoRo is using price transparency as part of their marketing strategy.
-The company announces via blogs when prices change for their product lines – whether prices are increasing or decreasing.
+Now, KoRo is using price transparency as part of its marketing strategy.
+The company announces via blogs when prices change for their product lines, whether prices are increasing or decreasing.
+For example, KoRo has published blog posts explaining when they've reduced prices due to favourable market conditions and improved purchasing power.
+Two years later, in February 2023, they transparently announced prices would increase by an average of 8.5% as a result of high food inflation in Germany.

 US-based fashion retailer Everlane illustrates another version of price transparency.
 At the bottom of every product page, the company breaks down the true cost of the production process.
 The Madison Dress, for example, has the following cost breakdown: